glowform/reproducible_research_2025/lessons/RR_assignment_6.md

 ## Exercise 2

+Hint: you can use `git log --oneline --graph --all` for visual representation of branch history and commit structure `git reset --(soft|mixed|hard) commit_hash` to reset to the previous commit (it rewrites the history so use it with caution).

 Let's try working with branches

 As Dev1, while in the feature1 branch, add a file, stage and commit it.
 Then do a push.\